Autnei/COVID-19-Trends-and-Economic-Impact-in-Nigeria-2020-/README.md

 # COVID-19-Trends-and-Economic-Impact-in-Nigeria-2020-
 This project analyzed COVID-19 case trends alongside economic factors like oil prices and reserves, highlighting key quarterly impacts and patterns.
+The following insights were uncovered from the analysis:

+**KEY INSIGHTS**

 The total confirmed cases for Nigeria in 2020 were 1,837, with 238 new cases reported.
 The highest surge in new cases occurred in March (162 cases).